Seahawks tight end Luke Willson says goodbye to Seattle, though his next stop is unknown

 As he cleaned out his locker following the 2017 season, Willson said he hoped to be back and was hopeful that he would be.

-“Yeah I would say that I am in the plans,’’ he said of what he has heard from coaches and management.
+“Yeah I would say that I am in the plans,’’ Willson said then of what he had heard from coaches and management.
 “I mean it’s a fluid situation.
 My vibe leaving today is that I am definitely in the plans.
 But that could change tomorrow man, you never know.’’

 It appears as if that has changed with the Seahawks underdoing the biggest roster overhaul since the first years of the Pete Carroll/John Schneider era.